dongu4749/dongu4749/README.md

 - I work for the Korean Copyright Commission.
 - I plan to move to a financial public company in 2025
 - I graduated from the Department of Software Engineering in 2024
-- I completed development an ChatMe Application(Comfort and empathy chatbot app) Comon Applicaton(Coding Education APP), Tap-Tap Game, Moon_lander Game, MiniBackjoon(Web Service), Wallpad Hacking Project, Meteorological Power Analysis Model Predicton, Oauth 2.0 authentication system using blockchain-based ERC-721 tokens
+- I completed development an ChatMe Application(Comfort and empathy chatbot app) Comon Applicaton(Coding Education APP), Tap-Tap Game, Moon_lander Game, MiniBackjoon(Web Programming Service), Wallpad Hacking Project, Meteorological Power Analysis Model Predicton, Oauth 2.0 authentication system using blockchain-based ERC-721 tokens
 - I submitted a paper on chatbot service using multi-sentiment classification-based sentiment generation to the Korea Information Technology Society and won a gold medal.
 - I completed a research paper on Oauth 2.0 certification using blockchain-based ERC-721 and I registered in KCI